Pull subscriptions to Creodias EODATA catalogue

 REMINDER: Include the obligatory headers.

-You should get status code 201 Created and response like this:
+You should get response code 201 Created and response like this:

 {